TKO Group Holdings: Background

 Vince McMahon, a third-generation wrestling promoter and co-founder of Titan Sports, Inc., originally served as Executive Chairman of TKO Group Holdings.

 WWE was founded in 1953 as the Capitol Wrestling Corporation (CWC), a Northeastern territory of the National Wrestling Alliance (NWA).
 The CWC was run by Vincent J. McMahon, son of boxing and wrestling promoter Jess McMahon.
-Following a booking dispute over CWC wrestler Buddy Rogers and the NWA World Heavyweight Championship, the CWC left the NWA and became the World Wide Wrestling Federation (WWWF) in January 1963, and, by April 25, 1963, Rogers was declared the first WWWF World Heavyweight Champion.
+Following a booking dispute over CWC wrestler Buddy Rogers and the NWA World Heavyweight Championship, the CWC left the NWA and became the World Wide Wrestling Federation (WWWF) in January 1963, and by April 25, 1963, Rogers was declared the first WWWF World Heavyweight Champion.
 The WWWF was renamed to the World Wrestling Federation (WWF) in 1979; the WWF made its final departure from the NWA in 1983.

-The current legal entity, which was originally named Titan Sports, Inc., was incorporated on February 21, 1980, in South Yarmouth, Massachusetts, but reincorporated under Delaware General Corporation Law in 1987.
+The legal entity, which was originally named Titan Sports, Inc., was incorporated on February 21, 1980, in South Yarmouth, Massachusetts; it was reincorporated under Delaware General Corporation Law in 1987.
 Titan Sports was co-founded by Vincent K. McMahon, Vincent J.'s son, and his wife Linda.
 It acquired Capitol Wrestling Corporation Ltd., the holding company for the WWF, in 1982.
 After buying the WWF, Vince McMahon expanded the promotion by overturning the NWA's territory system and holding events around the United States and the world which were televised on a global basis.

-Throughout the 1980s WWF began to capitalize on the popularity of rising star Hulk Hogan after he defeated The Iron Sheik at Madison Square Garden on January 23, 1984 to capture the WWF World Heavyweight Championship.
-On March 31, 1985 WWF held the first WrestleMania, which would go on to become WWF's flagship event.
-Initially broadcast on closed-circuit television, WrestleMania became a pay-per-view the following year, as WWF expanded its pay-per-view offerings and became known as a pioneer for the relatively new distribution format.
-In January 1993, WWF introduced its live, weekly episodic television show, Monday Night Raw.
+As part of the 1980s professional wrestling boom, the WWF began to capitalize on the popularity of rising star Hulk Hogan after he defeated The Iron Sheik at Madison Square Garden on January 23, 1984 to capture the WWF World Heavyweight Championship.
+On March 31, 1985, the WWF held WrestleMania I, the first edition of WrestleMania, which went on to become WWF's flagship event.
+Initially broadcast on closed-circuit television, WrestleMania became a pay-per-view the following year, as the WWF expanded its pay-per-view offerings and became known as a pioneer for the relatively new distribution format.

-WWF became a publicly traded company in August 1999, launching an initial public offering on the New York Stock Exchange.
+In January 1993, the WWF introduced Monday Night Raw as its live weekly episodic television show.
+The WWF became a publicly traded company in August 1999, launching an initial public offering on the New York Stock Exchange.
 The company's status as the world's premier professional wrestling organization was cemented by its acquisition of the assets of World Championship Wrestling in 2001 following the Monday Night War.
 Titan Sports was renamed World Wrestling Federation Entertainment, Inc. in 1999, and then World Wrestling Entertainment, Inc. in 2002 after a legal dispute with the World Wildlife Fund.
 Since 2011, the company has branded itself solely with the initials WWE, though the legal name did not change at the time.
-WWE's majority owner was its executive chairman, third-generation wrestling promoter Vince McMahon, who retained a 38.6% ownership of the company's outstanding stock and 81.1% of the voting power before the merger.
-The closure of the merger saw McMahon's voting power and stock ownership dramatically decrease.